Official State Seal of Massachusetts

-Adopted in 1885, the Massachusetts state seal displays the arms of the commonwealth of Massachusetts, surrounded by the words "Sigillum Reipublicae Massachusettensis" (Seal of the Republic of Massachusetts in Latin).
+Adopted in 1885, the Massachusetts state seal displays the coat of arms of the Commonwealth of Massachusetts, surrounded by the words "Sigillum Reipublicae Massachusettensis" (Latin for "Seal of the Republic of Massachusetts").
+All State Seals

-The state motto is written in gold on a blue ribbon: "Ense petit placidam sub libertate quietem" (By the sword we seek peace, but peace only under liberty).
+The crest above displays a blue and gold braid with an arm grasping a broadsword - a representation of the state's motto (written in gold on a blue ribbon streaming below the native American): "Ense petit placidam sub libertate quietem" (By the sword we seek peace, but peace only under liberty).